 Dr. Michele Galietta, Associate Professor of Psychology, John Jay College of Criminal Justice

-Dr. HaeSung Han, Co-Founder, Chief Clinical and Programs Officer, POETIC
+Dr. HaeSung Han, Co-Founder and Co-CEO, POETIC

 Julie Quick, SVP, Strategy, Shoptology